Why SHRM Alignment Matters

 Increased credibility.The guidelines are part of SHRM’s Academic Initiative to define HR education standards taught in university business schools and help universities develop degree programs that follow these standards.
 Throughout the world, 313 programs in 236 educational institutions have been acknowledged by SHRM as being in alignment with its suggested guides and templates, making CTU one of only a handful of universities world-wide to use SHRM’s recommended content.

 “The results of the alignment recommendation were derived from using multiple quantitative and qualitative research methods, which included SHRM HR curriculum guidebook and templates.
 The assessment and evaluation process works similar to a programmatic accreditation review.
 Earning full alignment of a degree program assures the student and employer that our curriculum and content are up to date and mirror industry standards,” says Dr. Emad Rahim, CTU’s University Dean of Business and Management.

-The SHRM designation also qualifies CTU as a registered provider of a HR Management course whose hours may qualify for those seeking or maintaining their Professional in Human Resources (PHR®) certification* through the HR Certification Institute (HRCI).
+In addition, alignment with SHRM means CTU is recognized a registered provider of HR Management courses - hours may qualify for those seeking or maintaining their Professional in Human Resources (PHR®) certification* through the HR Certification Institute (HRCI).

 *CTU does not guarantee third-party certifications.
 Certification requirements for taking and passing certification examinations are not controlled by CTU but by outside agencies and are subject to change by the agencies without notice to CTU.
 Therefore, CTU cannot guarantee that graduates will be eligible to take certification examinations, regardless of their eligibility status upon enrollment.